yunika-giles/Devops_Projects/CI:CD_Projects/CI:CD_with_G,J,M,S,N,&D.md

     - Classifier: leave blank
     - File: enter the complete link to your `.war file` on your backend.
     - Default link could be found in: `/var/lib/jenkins/`(e.g., /var/lib/jenkins/workspace/your-project-name/target/vin-app-v1.0.0.war)
-5. Save the changes and click 'Build Now' to execute the build process.
+5. Save the changes and click `Build Now` to execute the build process.

 To find your default Jenkins directory:

 1. Go to the Dashboard
-2. Click on 'System'
+2. Click on `System`